jean-pierreBoth/coreset/README.md

 # coreset

 ## Introduction
-This crate is devoted clustering approximation of large number data of points.
+This crate is devoted to clustering approximation of large number data of points.
 Especially we are interested in case where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.
-A coreset is a summary of weighted points that can be shown to cluster as the original data set, but consisiting in mull smaller number of points.
+A coreset is a summary of a much smaller number of points.
+The points have a weight attached and are selected to approximate the cost of dispatching the original dataset to every subset of k points.
+It is thus possible to get an approximate clustering.

 ## References to implemented algorithms